graeme-a-stewart/atlasgit/README.md

 Note that in the example above a branch was made for the entire 20.1 series.
 It's also possible to make a branch for only, e.g., 20.1.5 and caches.

+The script has protection against trying to import a package tag for which no corresponding git import tag exists, but this should not happen if the tagdiff files used to create the master branch and the release branch are the same.